A comprehensive guide to options trading & strategies

 How do options work?

-The mechanics of options trading involve understanding key components such as the strike price, expiration date, and premium.
-These elements determine the option’s value and how it is traded.
+The mechanics of options trading involve a comprehensive understanding of key components, such as the strike price, expiration date, and premium.
+Each of these elements plays a crucial role in determining the option’s value and how it is traded within the market.

 Key components of options trading